|

 The Patterson Ranch

 proposed development is simply too large.
-It will create
+It, along with

 our already overcrowded schools and essential services,